ImperialCollegeLondon/paricia/docs/admin.md

 ![Checking the third box grants the user all Paricia permissions](images/superuser.png)

 2. Via the command line.
 This is a more advanced method and typically required only when setting up Paricia for the first time, either locally for development or in a new server.
-We will assume that that Paricia has been launched using `docker compose`, as instructed in the [contributing guidelines](./contributing.md#installing-paricia).
+We will assume that that Paricia has been launched using `docker compose`, as instructed in the [installation instructions](./installation.md#docker-deployment).
 The steps in this case are:

     1. Open an terminal and access the server, if not for local development, via SSH or other method.
     2. Find the name of the container running the `paricia` image executing `docker ps`.
 It should be something like `paricia-web-1` or `paricia-app-1`.